 SHORT-TERM RESIDENT SCHOOLS:

-Our resident programs are for 2 to 6 students at a time.
+Our resident programs are for 2 to 4 students at a time.
 They are held at Horned M Ranch (the school).
 Resident programs run the scale of intensity.
 They are a live-in, full time horse handling program.
 They are also a working-ranch style happening, offered with bunk house accommodations and meals for short term schools.
 Our short-term resident schools are designed for students with a keen interest in becoming non-pro or amateur riders to their fullest potential, or professionals who want to go to a higher level.
+Riders are requested to have a handle on the walk, trot and canter.

 Students will be exposed to all aspects of horse handling.
 Long days of grooming, ring work, trail riding (if applicable), reading, studying horse handling theory, mounted instruction, working horses on your own, saddling and unsaddling, hours of watching educational videos, and videos of yourself.
 You will get the chance to ride horses of various levels of training daily.